|

 on 6 April.
 This picture shows Sherman tanks of the 47th Medium Tank Battalion breaking

-through the wire of the POW camp during the final liberation.
-(National
+through the wire of the POW camp during the final liberation (not during TF

 Task Force Baum raid)